 The effect of this expenditure on the educational attainment of the disadvantaged student who attract it.

-You will find this information within this document and this can be accessed on from our link below and in School.
 School leaders also report regularly to school governors on resource allocation and the impact of pupil premium funding via the raising achievement committee.

 Free School Meals – Are you entitled?

 Make sure your family are getting the entitlements they deserve.
 If you think you are entitled to Free School Meals please click here for further information.